MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/03-implement-ci-cd-with-github-actions-and-iac-with-bicep.md

 ### Task 3: Validate the IaC and CI/CD functionality

 1. In the web browser window displaying the forked **Spoon-Knife.Multi** GitHub repo page, select **Actions**.
+1. If you are prompted to enable GitHub Actions, select **I understand my workflows, go ahead and enable them**.

+    >**Note**: This is expected, since, by default GitHub will disable workflows in a forked repo for your own protection.

 1. In the **All workflows** section on the left side, select **Build, provision, and deploy .NET app to Azure App Service web app**.
-1. In the **Build, provision, and deploy .NET app to Azure App Service web app** pane, note the message indicating that workflows are not being run on this forked repository.

-    >**Note**: This is expected, since, by default GitHub will disable workflows in a forked repo for your own protection.

-1. Select **I understand my workflows, go ahead and enable them**.
 1. In the upper-right corner of the **Build, provision, and deploy .NET app to Azure App Service web app** pane, select **Run workflow**, verify that **Branch: main** appears in the **Use workflow from** drop-down list, and select **Run workflow** again.

     >**Note**: This should trigger a workflow run.